-If, in 2019, you made traditional IRA contributions or Roth IRA contributions for 2019 and you had those contributions returned to you with any related earnings (or minus any loss) by the due date (including extensions) of your 2019 tax return, the returned contributions are treated as if they were never contributed.
+If, in 2021, you made traditional IRA contributions or Roth IRA contributions for 2021 and you had those contributions returned to you with any related earnings (or minus any loss) by the due date (including extensions) of your 2021 tax return, the returned contributions are treated as if they were never contributed.
 Don't report the contribution or distribution on Form 8606 or take a deduction for the contribution.
-However, you must include the amount of the distribution of the returned contributions you made in 2019 and any related earnings on your 2019 Form 1040 or 1040-SR, line 4a; or Form 1040-NR, line 16a, Also include the related earnings on your 2019 Form 1040 or 1040-SR, line 4b; or Form 1040-NR, line 16b.
+However, you must include the amount of the distribution of the returned contributions you made in 2021 and any related earnings on your 2021 Form 1040, 1040-SR, or 1040-NR, line 4a.
+Also include the related earnings on your 2021 Form 1040, 1040-SR, or 1040-NR, line 4b.
 Attach a statement explaining the distribution.
-Also, if you were under age $59^{1/2}$ at the time of a distribution with related earnings, you generally are subject to the additional 10% tax on early distributions (see Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts).
+Also, if you were under age 59/2 at the time of a distribution with related earnings, you are generally subject to the additional 10% tax on early distributions (see Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, and its instructions).

-If you timely filed your 2019 tax return without withdrawing a contribution that you made in 2019, you can still have the contribution returned to you within 6 months of the due date of your 2019 tax return, excluding extensions.
-If you do, file an amended return with "Filed pursuant to section 301.9100-2" written at the top.
+If you timely filed your 2021 tax return without withdrawing a contribution that you made in 2021, you can still have the contribution returned to you within 6 months of the due date of your 2021 tax return, excluding extensions.
+If you do, file an amended return for your 2021 tax year with "Filed pursuant to section 301.9100-2" written at the top.
 Report any related earnings on the amended return and include an explanation of the withdrawn contribution.
 Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on your original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).